mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-3.md

       convertToDigit         =<<
       mustHaveOne str

+We can now see some fizzbuzz action:

+    stack clean
+    stack install
+    Copied executables to /home/mlitchard/.local/bin:
+    - fizzbuzzfib-exe
+    mlitchard@mlitchard-personal:~/projects/git/fizzbuzzfib$ fizzbuzzfib-exe
+    You need to pass in an integer that describes how many fibonacci numbers you want for fizzbuzz.

+Let's try again

+    mlitchard@mlitchard-personal:~/projects/git/fizzbuzzfib$ fizzbuzzfib-exe "Bippity Boppity Boo"
+    not an integer

+And Again

+    mlitchard@mlitchard-personal:~/projects/git/fizzbuzzfib$ fizzbuzzfib-exe 10 5 15
+    Just pass in one number that decribes how many fibonacci numbers you want for fizzbuzz.

+Enough messing around, buzz me!

 Composition is the solution to the unprecedented complexity we find in software engineering, compared to other engineering disciplines, and [monads](https://www.youtube.com/watch?v=ZhuHCtR3xq8) is one very convenient mechanism that allows us to compose constructs [that aren't functions](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).